WNDE: WFBM

 The station signed on with the sequentially assigned call letters WFBM on October 23, 1924.
 It is the oldest radio station still operating in Indianapolis, and third oldest in the state of Indiana.
 It was started by the Merchants Heating & Light Co., later Indianapolis Power & Light.
-In its early years, it broadcast on 1130 kilocycles.
+In its early years, it broadcast on 1130 kHz.
 In 1927, it moved to 1330 kHz, then to 1090 kHz in 1928, and to 1230 kHz in 1929.
 It arrived at its current frequency after the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, when all stations in the United States at 1230 kHz were moved to 1260 kHz.

-In 1949, WFBM-TV (now WRTV) went on the air in time to broadcast the 1949 Indianapolis 500 (May 30, 1949).
-The WFBM "family" grew on November 26, 1959, when WFBM-FM went on the air at 94.7 MHz (now WFBQ).
-In 1957, WFBM-AM-FM-TV were sold Time Inc., who later subordinated their acquisition under its in 1961 established subsidiary Time-Life, Inc. as Time–Life Broadcasting, Inc. McGraw-Hill bought the stations in 1972, and almost immediately put the radio stations on the market.
+In 1949, WFBM-TV went on the air in time to broadcast the 1949 Indianapolis 500 (May 30, 1949).
+The WFBM "family" grew on November 26, 1959, when WFBM-FM went on the air at 94.7 MHz.
+In 1957, WFBM-AM-FM-TV were sold Time Inc., who later subordinated their acquisition under its in 1961 established subsidiary Time-Life, Inc. as Time–Life Broadcasting, Inc. McGraw-Hill bought the stations in 1972, renamed the television station WRTV, and almost immediately put the radio stations on the market.
 The WFBM stations had been grandfathered when the FCC banned common ownership of television and radio stations, but lost that protection with the McGraw-Hill purchase.

 WNDE

-In 1973, WFBM became WNDE, followed by WFBM-FM becoming WFBQ in Spring 1974.
+In 1973, WFBM became WNDE, followed by WFBM-FM becoming WFBQ in early 1974.
 The WNDE call letters were chosen as the letters "NDE" phonetically sound like "Indy".

-Through much of the 1960s and 70s, WNDE had a Top 40 format, using the identifier "Windy Twelve Sixty."
-WNDE and 1310 WIFE (now WTLC), had a spirited competition for youthful Top 40 listeners.
+Through much of the 1960s and 1970s, WNDE had a Top 40 format, using the identifier "Windy Twelve Sixty".
+WNDE and WIFE (1310 AM), had a spirited competition for youthful Top 40 listeners.
 But in the 1980s, contemporary music listening switched to the FM dial.
-For the first half of the 1980s, WNDE played “oldies,” meaning, rock and roll from the 1950s and early 1960s.
+For the first half of the 1980s, WNDE played oldies, with a focus on rock and roll from the 1950s and early 1960s.

-WNDE needed to find a new format and eventually it switched to Sports Radio.
+WNDE needed to find a new format and eventually it switched to sports radio.

-Sports Radio
+Sports radio

 WNDE has been a Fox Sports Radio network affiliate since 2002.
 It had previously been an ESPN Radio affiliate on two occasions.
 In September 2012, the network switched from Fox Sports Radio to NBC Sports Radio in the 10 p.m.-5 a.m. weekday hours, remaining with Fox in other dayparts.
 Former hosts of the afternoon drive local show include former WISH-TV sports anchor and Hoosier Millionaire host Mark Patrick, the team of Tim Bragg & Bill Benner, Indiana Pacers announcer Mark Boyle, JMV (John Michael Vincent, currently with WFNI), IndyCar Radio announcer Jake Query, and Derek Schultz.

 Former WNDE logo, from 2015 to 2019.

 On July 7, 2015, WNDE added W248AW, an FM translator on 97.5 MHz.
 On July 22, 2019, the translator ended its simulcast.
 The next month, iHeart announced it was returning the translator originally owned by Christian radio company Educational Media Foundation back to that organization as part of a translator trade.